cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 {: #fpnoconttbl2 title='Simple Values'}

 The 5-bit values of 25, 26, and 27 are for 16-bit, 32-bit, and 64-bit
-IEEE 754 binary floating-point values.
+IEEE 754 binary floating-point values {{-fp}}.
 These floating-point values are encoded in the additional bytes of the appropriate size.
 (See
 {{half-precision}} for some information about 16-bit floating point.)